elidhu/sidetracked/articles/2024-04-12_sidetracked-our-first-route-and-test.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.01s
 ```

-Nice, we have a passing test!
+Magic, we have a passing test!

 Just for fun, let's spin up the application and make a request to the health check route.